stevekay/mynotes/ansible/README.md

 ## todo

 * todo
+- write a playbook to
+ - install+configure apache
-- write a playbook to install+configure apache, install+configure db (use vault?) ?
+ - install+configure db (use vault?)
+ - check webserver serving page ok
+ - use different ansible_user logins for each node
+ - use some vars
+ - use assert module
+ - use roles
+ - deploy to 2 webserver nodes and 1 db node ?
+ - include config of ntp

 - blah